PaulBratslavsky/strapi-5-next-blog-post/README.md

 yarn dev
 ```

-You can navigate to the following URL to view the app: http://localhost:3000 and you should see the following screen.
+You can navigate to the following URL to view the app: http://localhost:3000.
+You should see the following screen:

 ![001-nextjs-home.png](/images/001-nextjs-home.png)